Contents

 To figure out whether you were affected by offline encryption, please go to C:/SystemID/PersonalID.txt and see if the string inside of it ends in t1.
 You can also try using Emsisoft Decryptor for STOP/DJVU.

 Please follow the guidances provided by the official TYPO decryption tools and believe what they say.
 If they say it is impossible to decrypt, it really is so.
 There is no magic tool or human capable of decrypting your files hiding somewhere.
-Encryption is technique created to be nearly impossible to decrypt without a special private key (held by the criminals).
+Encryption is a technique created to be nearly impossible to decrypt without a special private key (held by the criminals).

 We advise scanning with anti-virus, anti-malware, malware removal tools or software like RESTORO to eliminate virus damage on the system.
 If you do not trust using a single tool, try running one after another.
 However, we do not recommend keeping several security programs on a computer at once as they can interfere with each other's work.